Return to Index

 Answer: The mind being the nature of the Way, the Way can be attained quickly.
 When the practitioner knows that delusion has arisen, then, relying on the teaching, he observes it and causes it to vanish. – Bodhidharma (Bodhidharma’s Method for Quieting the Mind)

-To make it easy to identify negative feelings, think of them as F-L-A-G-S. These are Fear, Loneliness, Anger, Grief, Shame.
-Work on just one feeling at a time.
+To make it easier to identify negative feelings, try thinking of them as F-L-A-G-S. These are Fear, Loneliness, Anger, Grief, Shame.

 How to Release